projectchrono/chrono/readme.txt

   History of API changes, bug fixes, new features

+- New demo source/demos/basics/demo_chfunctions.cpp

+- All the classes that were in the file source/physics/ChFunction.h are now placed in separate .h and .cpp files, in a new directory named source/motion_functions/ , and this will make easier to introduce new scalar functions.
+  The old ChFunction.h simply loads the headers in motion_functions/ for backward compability.

+- Important API change: the old ChFunction class was used both as a base class for other functions (ex.
+ChFunction_Sine) and as a 'y=constant' function; now it is only a base class, a pure interface, that does not implement Set_yconst() anymore.
+If you used the Set_yconst function, now you may need to do a dynamic_cast<ChFunction_Const>() before.

 - New unit 'unit_CASCADE', in source/ dir.
   This new unit can be used to load CAD models in STEP format, using the conversion features of the OpenCASCADE opensource library.